Axway/docker-cft/podman/README.md

 The podman.yml describes and allows you to configure the Transfer CFT deployment.

 The script podman-helper.sh can be used to help managing Transfer CFT.

+**Note:** If you change yaml parameter values, adequate values in podman-helper.sh before using the script.

 > **Tip**: There is also a [Podman Compose](https://github.com/containers/podman-compose) that can be used with the yaml files present in the ../compose folder.